Ayush-Shukla02/IntelliStream-Frontend/README.md

 - **Rating Analysis:** Understand preferences through ratings and reviews.

-- **Genre Tracking/Watch History:** Track sequence of genre interactions.
+- **Watch History:** We use a user's viewing history to determine their preferred genres.

 - **Filtering in AWS Personalize:** Filter movies that match users’ current moods.